 is completed while they reside in the residence halls.

 Included in the Residential Living Handbook

-Included in the annual campus security report.
+Included in the campus Annual Security Report.

-Posted on the Protective Services webpage.
+Posted on the Police and Security Services webpage.